 This one-hour closet cleanse is for the focused and dedicated.
 I’m truly impressed by all you decisive people.

-Let’s Do This: The Ultimate 1-Hour Closet Cleanse
+Let’s Do This: The Ultimate One-Hour Closet Cleanse

 Or, Just Organize Your Closet

-If cleaning out your closet in an hour sounds daunting (read: impossible), consider a solid hour of organization, instead.
+If cleaning out your closet in an hour sounds daunting, consider a solid hour of organization.
 An organized closet will get you one step closer to that closet cleanse.

 Let's Do This: Closet Organization 101

 Try This Showerhead Cleaning Hack